cabloy/cabloy/packages/cabloy/README.en-US.md

 Welcome to join the community ecology of CabloyJS to promote the prosperity and application of Javascript

-## The Origin of Cabloy's Name
+## The Origin of Framework Name

+### 1. EggBorn

+The origin of this name is relatively simple, because there is Egg (backend framework), so there is EggBorn.
+There is an animated film called "Tianshu Qitan".
+Its originator is called "DanSheng".
+I like to watch it very much (inadvertently exposed the age😅)

+### 2. Cabloy

 Cabloy comes from the magic spell of the Smurfs.
 If you spell the word Cabloy correctly, it will have a magical effect.
 Likewise, CabloyJS is a magic about chemistry.
-Based on the combination of atoms and biochemical reactions, you will achieve whatever you want
+Based on the combination and biochemical reactions of business modules, you will achieve whatever you want